-The Contract 1300 Proposed Contract Change (PCC)/Change Order Request (COR) Progress Log dated August 28, 2015 shows the following:
+The Contract 1300 Proposed Contract Change (PCC)/Change Order Request (COR) Progress Log dated October 7, 2015 shows the following:

-- 18 items ready for negotiation. - 11 items requiring reconciliation of Force Account charges. - 86 items that require price proposals from the contractor. - 28 items that require SFMTA engineer's estimates. - 66 items that are awaiting a determination of merit by SFMTA.

-- 24 items that have yet to be processed. - 14 items were forwarded for execution of contract modifications
+- 23 items ready for negotiation - 13 items requiring reconciliation of Force Account charges - 100 items that require price proposals from the contractor - 24 items that require SFMTA engineer's estimates - 63 items that are awaiting a determination of merit by SFMTA - 17 items were forwarded for execution of contract modifications

-The most recent version of the complete Trend Log for the 1300 Contract dated September 2, 2015 shows a total potential increase in contract cost of \$12,872,435, which is about \$6 million below the allocated contingency assigned to this contract.
-The Contract Modification/Trend Log in the CSP monthly report includes 50% of the estimated value of trend items that are judged by the CSP team not to have merit.
-SFMTA estimated the total potential cost increase for the 1300 Contract at \$11.573 million as of the end of July, an increase of \$1.579 million from the end of June.
+The most recent version of the complete Trend Statistics Summary for the 1300 Contract dated September 30, 2015 shows a total potential increase in contract cost of \$14,767,377.
+The Contract Modification/Trend Log in the CSP monthly report indicates that approximately 50% of the estimated value of trend items are judged by the CSP team not to have merit.
+SFMTA estimated the total potential cost increase for the 1300 Contract at \$11.573 million as of the end of August, an increase of \$1.579 million from the end of July.
 The following trend items with potential cost increases in excess of \$250,000 are identified in the Trend Log: